 The hindquarter – It can be prepared in several ways, unlike other parts of the deer.
 You can cut the hindquarter into cubes and put it in a stew or you can tenderize it and then prepare it like the loin.
 It can also be cut into strips and used in sandwiches, burritos, and salads.

 Venison can often be gamey and tough if not prepared well, so be sure to tenderize the meat before cooking it, especially when dealing with the tougher cuts.
 First, you will need to pound the pieces with a meat mallet and then marinate them for at least eight hours.
 You can find various recipes for marinades online or even get store-bought.
 The important thing is that the mixture contains acidic ingredients such as lemon juice, which will break down the muscle fibers in the meat and make it tender and easier to chew.

 Venison is not beef – Deer meat loses moisture in a different way than beef, so you should never cook them the same way.
 During the cooking process beef leaks out melted fat into the pan or on the grill, while with venison that moisture simply evaporates.

 Take the fat off – Maybe you believe that keeping the fat on will make your venison less dry, but deer fat actually tastes terrible and it is often the reason why deer meat is called gamey.

-Be careful with salt – Venison steak should not be seasoned like the regular steak.
+Be careful with salt – Venison steak should not be seasoned like regular steak.
 This type of meat is lean and easily dries out, so unless you want to see it turn into jerky before your very own eyes, salt it very lightly or do it after the meat is cooked.

 Learning to prepare venison takes time, so don’t be disappointed if you don’t immediately succeed.
-Take time to learn these tricks and soon you will be able to prepare a delicious dinner for you and your loved ones.
+Take time to learn these tricks and soon you will be able to prepare a delicious dinner for yourself and your loved ones.